Caer Bran

-Caer Bran Hill Fort is an archaeological site near Sancreed and Carn Euny Iron Age village, on the Penwith peninsula in Cornwall.
+Caer Bran Hill Fort (Ker Bosvran, meaning fort of Bran's dwelling) is an archaeological site near Sancreed and Carn Euny Iron Age village, on the Penwith peninsula in Cornwall.

 Site

 It is a popular location for walkers and antiquarians because it commands a stunning 360 degree panorama of the southern end of the Penwith peninsula, which probably accounts for its defensive importance.

 The site consists of an Iron Age hill fort which originally included a circular stone-lined inner wall, twelve feet thick, enclosing a space 200 feet in diameter.
 Surrounding this was a ditch forty-five feet wide and seven feet deep, an earthen rampart fifteen feet high with stone revetment and a slight counterscarp outer bank.
 There are remnants of a stone-lined causeway over the ditch at the original entrance to the North West adjacent to the ancient trackway linking Penzance with Land's End.
 In the centre are the remains of a large circular stone building, of about fifty feet in diameter.

 There are three Bronze Age ring cairns within the outer ramparts according to a Cornwall Archaeological Unit Survey.

 Most of the original stonework was robbed for building purposes during the nineteenth century.

 The fort was probably built to protect locally mined metals in particular tin, copper and silver before transportation to nearby ports in Mount's Bay or the Hayle estuary.
 It overlooked at least three Iron Age settlements within a half mile radius.